TediCross/TediCross/README.md

 * `discord.auth`: The Discord bot's token.
 It is needed for the bot to authenticate to the Discord servers and be able to send and receive messages
 * `debug`: If set to `true`, activates debugging output from the bot.
 Defaults to `false`
 * `bridgeMap`: An array containing all your chats and channels.
 For each object in this array, you should have the following properties:
-	* `name`: A internal name of the chat, so you can distinguish the chats when looking at log errors etc.
+	* `name`: A internal name of the chat.
+Appears in the log
-	* `telegram`: ID of the chat the Telegram bot is in.
-The bot must know which chat it should work with, so it knows where to send messages from Discord, and where to get messages from.
-The easiest way to get this ID is to ask the bot.
-See the step by step guide
+	* `telegram`: ID of the chat that is the Telegram end of this bridge.
+See step 11 on how to aquire it
-	* `discord.guild`: ID of the server the Discord bot is in.
-If a message to the bot originates from within this server, but not the correct channel, it is ignored.
-If it originates from another server, they are told to get their own TediCross instance.
-The easiest way to get this ID is to ask the bot.
-See the step by step guide
+	* `discord.guild`: ID of the server the Discord end of the bridge is in.
+If a message to the bot originates from within this server, but not the correct channel, it is ignored, instead of triggering a reply telling the sender to get their own bot.
+See step 11 on how to aquire it
-	* `discord.channel`: ID of the channel the Discord bot should work in.
-This is the channel all messages will be relayed to/from.
-It is usually the same as the `discord.guild`, but can be different.
-The easiest way to get this ID is to ask the bot.
-See the step by step guide
+	* `discord.channel`: ID of the channel the Discord end of the bridge is in.
+See step 11 on how to aquire it

-The available settings and their default values will occasionally change.
-When they do, you will be notified when the bot starts
+The available settings will occasionally change.
+The bot takes care of this automatically

 Questions?